Ensono/amido.github.io/docs/developer/java/patterns/java_mapstruct_mapping.md

 ## Solution

-The Mapstruct project (see https://mapstruct.org/) is a code generator that greatly simplifies the implementation of mappings between Java bean types based on a convention over configuration approach.
+The [Mapstruct](https://mapstruct.org/) open-source project is a code generator that greatly simplifies the implementation of mappings between Java bean types based on a convention over configuration approach.

 The generated mapping code uses plain method invocations and thus is fast, type-safe and easy to understand (this is important,